These clauses serve a similar purpose to Partnership and Agency Clauses.

 - are an attempt to avoid legal consequences arising from those sorts of legal relationships.

-- create a contractual remedies viz-a-viz the contracting party themselves for breach of the term.
+- create a contractual remedy viz-a-viz the contracting party themselves for breach of the term.

 Read alone though, without reference to the rest of the contract (ie the whole contract) you might say, "Big deal".